History of Art 1B HISTART1003

 - Available to Erasmus Students: Yes

-This is a single-semester course taught in semester two: Classicism and Naturalism.
+This is a single-semester course taught in semester two: Art History in Action.
 This will examine some long lasting issues in the history of art between Antiquity and the present day, including the relationship between the depiction of the natural world and a culture of idealism during the Renaissance and more recently.
 It will also look at dialogues between past and present, classical order and romanticism and between art as personal expression and as collective experience.

 Lectures: Mondays, Tuesdays & Thursdays at 3pm over 7 weeks as scheduled in MyCampus; Seminars: weekly one hour seminar over 9 weeks as scheduled on MyCampus